-Since the Florida Gators inaugural season under Will Muschamp in 2011, there have been questions (and rightfully so) regarding the talent level on offense since Urban Meyer skipped town.
+Since Will Muschamp’s inaugural season under Muschamp in 2011, there have been questions (and rightfully so) regarding the talent level on offense since Urban Meyer skipped town.
 Each season the Florida Gators have grown harder to watch, and now that a new coach has entered the fray, the offseason attempts at fending off expectations will be in full swing.

-The entire offseason we’ve all heard about the issues that Jim McElwain will face; the lack of depth on the offensive line and linebacker, about how it will take time to implement a new offensive scheme and how breaking in a young, inexperienced quarterback will take time..
-Yes, all of these things are real issues for the McElwain and Co.
-However, what you haven’t been hearing about from this new group of coaches as much is what the talent level on this team is.
+We have all already heard about the lack of depth on the offensive line and at linebacker, about how it will take time to implement a new offensive scheme, about how having a new starting quarterback may slow progress.
+And all of these things are real issues for the Jim McElwain and Co.
+However, what you haven’t been hearing about from this new group of coaches as much, is what the talent level on this team is.

 As Muschamp candidly put it upon his exit, “Don’t let that new guy tell you he ain’t got any players.”
 And this statement would be true, as much a self-given compliment about his ability to recruit players as it was a condemnation of the former head man’s ability to cultivate results.